mannyray/fractalMapping/README.md

 <h6>
 3.
 </h6>
 For each possible pairing between an 8 by 8 block from original split and the 16 by 16 reduced split we compute a mapping.
-The mapping is defined as a scalar multiple **a** and grayscale shift **B** computed through simple linear regression (by treating each block as a vector).
+The mapping is defined as a scalar multiple <b>a</b> and grayscale shift <b>B</b> computed through simple linear regression (by treating each block as a vector).

 <h6>
 4.
 </h6>
 We look at all of the possible mappings between a single 8 by 8 original split block <b>C</b> and all of the reduced blocks computed in part 3.
 We store the mapping for the <b>C</b> block that produces the smallest error.
 The error is defined as taking the Euclidean norm of the difference between <b>C</b> and the appropriate mapping(computed in part 3) on a reduced block.
 We need to store each ideal mapping for each <b>C</b> block.
-This requires storing the <b>a</b>, <b>b</b> and the position of the 16 by 16 reduced block (in our example the position of the green block in 16 by 16 split is 2).
+This requires storing the <b>a</b>, <b>B</b> and the position of the 16 by 16 reduced block (in our example the position of the green block in 16 by 16 split is 2).